JimmieM/doro-fe/README.md

 Frontend focus: Light-weight, comprehensive and clean UI.
 Easy to see and find relevant data.
 Responsive enough to use on most common devices.

+#### Criticism is highly appreciated.
+Please.

 ### Focus

 This solution (FE and BE) is focused on full-stack mostly.
 I didn't go deeper in any direction than needed to suffice the requirements of a MVP.
 I chose technologies and libraries I feel warm in to feel confident in delivering quality code in time.
-Did experiment a bit with some features.

 Given the information of the test I made the assumption of knowing what the MVP would be:
 -We want to pull data from the Sveriges Radion Trafik API